imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 # **RequestSenderId**
 > ResourceLinkResponse RequestSenderId (RequestSenderIdInputObject requestSenderIdInputObject)

-Request for a new Sender ID.
+Apply for a new Sender ID

+> Sender IDs are shared between all of your sub-accounts.

 ### Example
 ```csharp